 Later That Day, McGarrett House, Oahu

 Danny smiled at Poppet as he followed Steve out of the car and back into the house where Danny had found him.
 Danny was starting to think the cat must have been John McGarrett's pet, rather than a wandering house cat who stumbled upon the crime scene.
-But as Steve had never mentioned the cat or asked for it back, Danny was left to wonder if Poppet had belonged to John McGarrett.
+But as Steve had never mentioned the cat or asked for it back, Danny was left to wonder if Poppet had belonged to John McGarrett after all.
 So Danny was content to keep him.
-He was a striking cat, all tawny fur, white belly and black spots, with the most amazingly bright green eyes.
-He looked like a jungle cat that should be in a zoo, but Danny couldn't picture a cop as straight laced as John McGarrett keeping an illegal pet.
-So Poppet must have been one of those breeds that was designed to look like a wild cat species.
+He was a striking cat, all black fur, with darker black spots, and the most amazingly bright green eyes.
+Danny wasn't sure what kind of cat he was, but based on the curled ears and bobtail, he was fairly certain it was a designer breed.
+One of those breeds Rachel would have spent hundreds of dollars on.
+So Poppet must be missed by his owner, but Danny had checked and no one reported a missing cat with his description.
+So that brought Danny back to the thought that Poppet belonged to Steve's dad.
 A little odd for a man he pictured as rather having a large dog for a pet, but sometimes you could never tell.

 Of course Poppet seemed like a calm, friendly sort of cat as well, which meant he didn't need to worry about the cat attacking Grace on the weekends she spent with Danny.
 And surely a cat as cool looking as Poppet was better than any bunny, even with a newly bandaged paw?
 Speaking of, Danny couldn't help but wonder how the cat hurt himself.
-Danny couldn't find any bloodstain inside other than a few spots on his pajama pants, where Poppet had been sleeping.
-Maybe the would was from before?
+Danny couldn't find any bloodstains inside other than a few spots on his pajama pants, where Poppet had been sleeping.
+Maybe the wound was from before and just reopened?

 Danny opened the door, letting Poppet go in first so that he wouldn't trip over the cat.
 "You," Danny called out as he spotted Steve.
 "Spoke to Chin, he's setting up the meet with Sang Min."